 Read our 2017 Report Card for Guthrie.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Guthrie is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Brett Guthrie sits on the following committees:

 House Committee on Education and the Workforce

 - Chair, Subcommittee on Higher Education and Workforce Development

 - House Committee on Energy and Commerce